 COMMUNITY ORGANIZATIONS CONDEMN ISLAMOPHOBIA AMID A RISE IN ANTI-MUSLIM BIGOTRY AND HATE CRIMES

-Chicago, IL – A broad coalition of organizations, including Center for New Community (CNC), American Friends Service Committee (AFSC), the Chicago Chapter of Jewish Voice for Peace (JVP), the Chicago Chapter of the Council on American Islamic Relations (CAIR-Chicago), and South Asian American Policy & Research Institute (SAAPRI), strongly condemn the rise of rhetoric, hate crimes and discrimination targeting Muslims or those perceived to be Muslim.
+Chicago, IL – On August, 19th, 2016, a broad coalition of organizations, including Center for New Community (CNC), American Friends Service Committee (AFSC), the Chicago Chapter of Jewish Voice for Peace (JVP), the Chicago Chapter of the Council on American Islamic Relations (CAIR-Chicago), and SAAPRI, strongly condemned the rise of rhetoric, hate crimes, and discrimination targeting Muslims or those perceived to be Muslim.

 CAIR-Chicago Executive Director Ahmed Rehab says that this attack comes during a time of heightened Islamophobia which has spiked since the first presidential nominees were announced for the current election cycle.